LadderToday/core/doc/building.md

 running tests, it is recommended to build as release.

 * `LOW_MEMORY_NODE=[OFF/ON]`
-Builds smoked to be a consensus-only low memory node.
+Builds cored to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
 This option is recommended for witnesses and seed-nodes.

 * `CLEAR_VOTES=[ON/OFF]`
 Clears old votes from memory that are no longer required for consensus.

-* `BUILD_SMOKE_TESTNET=[OFF/ON]`
+* `BUILD_CORE_TESTNET=[OFF/ON]`
-Builds smoke for use in a private testnet.
+Builds core for use in a private testnet.
 Also required for building unit tests.

 * `SKIP_BY_TX_ID=[OFF/ON]`
 By default this is off.
 Enabling will prevent the account history plugin querying transactions